petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

   The weights, or tree, or regression coefficients, etc., are probably only necessary to make predictions, so they can be hidden inside of a class.
+  A DataFrame, which has columns and values that don't make sense outside the context of the dataset itself.

 You probably won't use classes to do true OOP (message passing).
 If you do, you'll probably run into confusion about what state should be